JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 </div>
 </div>

-Likewise, if a multiplatform library is published in the experimental [Gradle metadata publishing mode](#metadata-publishing) and the project is set up to consume the metadata as well, then it is enough to specify a dependency only once, for the common source set.
+Likewise, if a multiplatform library is published with [Gradle metadata](#metadata-publishing), it is enough to specify a dependency only once, for the common source set.
 Otherwise, each platform-specific source set should be provided with a corresponding platform module of the library, in addition to the common module, as shown above.